 What is the Digital Shelf and Why Do You Need to Optimize it?

-And like with physical stores, you need to be visible to your shoppers online as well for them to choose your products over your competitors.
-And for that you need to appear on the first page of digital shelves and search results.
+Like with physical stores, visibility ensures that shoppers consistently choose your brand’s products over competing listings.
+And for that, your brand must appear on the first page of the digital shelf and search results.
 But it is not as easy as it sounds.
-For you to optimize your digital shelf performance and rank higher, you need to review and consider multiple parameters – product descriptions and imagery, assortments and product availability, customer reviews and ratings, competitor prices, etc. You need to constantly monitor, review, and optimize these parameters to improve your digital shelf performance and your conversions.
+To rank higher on the digital shelf, brands must review and consider multiple parameters.
+These include product descriptions and imagery, assortments and product availability, customer reviews and ratings, competitor prices, etc. It is vital to constantly monitor, review, and optimize these parameters to improve digital shelf performance and conversions.

 How Brands can Leverage Digital Shelf Analytics to Improve Conversions

-The first step in ensuring your customers find you is by appearing on top of search results, both on search engines and eCommerce sites.
-Infact, moving from page 2 to page 1 can boost your sales by almost 20x, making digital shelf visibility an extremely important factor in ensuring high conversion rates.
+The first step in ensuring your customers find you is by appearing on top of search results.
+In fact, moving from page 2 to page 1 can boost your sales by almost 20x.
+Making digital shelf visibility an extremely important factor in ensuring high conversion rates.

-Your digital shelf performance comprises of multiple parameters and could be affected by one of more of the following factors:
+Your digital shelf performance comprises multiple parameters and any one or more of the following factors can affect its performance:

 - If your product descriptions are inaccurate or insufficient

-- If your customer reviews and rating are poor
+- If your customer reviews and ratings are poor

 - If your products go out of stock